nuxeo-sandbox/presales-vmdemo/gcp/README.md

 * Automatic start of instances
 * Automatic update of DNS records when instances are started or stopped

-See dedicated READMEs for each function in  [Cloud-functions](cloud-functions)
+See dedicated READMEs for each function in  [cloud-functions](cloud-functions)

 # About Nuxeo
 [Nuxeo](https://www.hyland.com/products/nuxeo-platform), leading Content Services Platform, is reinventing enterprise content management (ECM) and digital asset management (DAM).
 Nuxeo is fundamentally changing how people work with data and content to realize new value from digital information.
 Its cloud-native platform has been deployed by large enterprises, mid-sized businesses and government agencies worldwide.
 Customers like Verizon, Electronic Arts, ABN Amro, and the Department of Defense have used Nuxeo's technology to transform the way they do business.